 Changing something on a lower Neuro Logical Level of the hierarchy could, but would not necessarily affect the levels above it.

-Example, if a person is regularly depressed, very messy, has disorganised behavioural patterns, one may imagine that if he changes where he lives, he will still have those behaviours.
+For example, if a person is regularly depressed, very messy, has disorganised behavioural patterns, one may imagine that if he changes where he lives, he will still have those behaviours.
 It could affect his behaviour.
 He could suddenly become excited, happy and organised if he was placed on Hawaii.
 However, his old behaviours were there for a reason.
 Those old reasons could still be present.

 The problem as Einstein said, “You can’t solve the problem with the same thinking that created it.”